omiq/wp-custom-series/readme.txt

 * Bulk edit support for assigning multiple posts to a series at once
 * Series management page in admin
 * Shortcode to display posts in a series
-* Gutenberg block with extensive formatting options
+* Gutenberg block with formatting options
 * Custom titles and descriptions for each series

 = How to Use =